MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deployment-architecture.md

 ms.localizationpriority: medium
 ---

-# Runtime architecture for the Windows App SDK
+# Deployment architecture for the Windows App SDK

 This article explains the basic building blocks and high-level architecture of Windows App SDK deployment.
 For instructions to deploy apps that use the Windows App SDK, see these articles: